 To find out more information on available assistance contact your state or territory government department responsible for energy.
-You can also use our rebate searcher.
-This has up-to-date summaries of all energy and sustainability rebates offered by Australian, state and territory governments.
+You can also use our rebates and assistance searcher.
+This has up-to-date summaries of all energy and sustainability rebates offered by the Australian Government and state and territory governments.

 I don’t understand or I disagree with something my retailer has done—what can I do?

 If you believe your retailer has made an error or you’re unsure of anything related to your bill or contract, your first action should be to contact the retailer to try to resolve the matter.
 Their contact details will be on your bill.

 All energy customers have the right to contact the ombudsman responsible for energy matters in each state or territory.
 If you’re unable to resolve an issue with your retailer or you’re unhappy with the outcome, the ombudsman, a free and independent dispute resolution service, may be able to assist you.